wumm-project/Leipzig-Seminar/Wintersemester-2019/2019-11-26/README.md

 Holling verweist auf Simons Argumentation, "that each of the levels of a dynamic hierarchy serves two functions.
-One is to conserve and stabilize conditions for the faster and smaller levels; the other ist to generate and test innovations by experiments occuring within a level" (Holling 2001:393), und betont, dass die zweite Funktion die entscheidende sei, weshalb er Systeme in unserem Verständnis als "adaptive Zyklen" bezeichnet.
+One is to conserve and stabilize conditions for the faster and smaller levels; the other is to generate and test innovations by experiments occuring within a level" (Holling 2001:393), und betont, dass die zweite Funktion die entscheidende sei, weshalb er Systeme in unserem Verständnis als "adaptive Zyklen" bezeichnet.
 Die eher